 Turnkey Solutions: Breaking Down the Approach for SMBs

-Turnkey solutions are ready-to-go, full package solutions which are easily deployed or implemented in a business.
+Definition of turnkey solutions: Turnkey solutions are ready-to-go, full package solutions which are easily deployed or implemented in a business.

-It stands in contrast to a custom-designed solution, which is built specifically for the company in mind.
+They stand in contrast to a custom-designed solution, which is built specifically for the company in mind.

 Before Opting for a Turnkey Solution

-A turnkey solution is a lightweight strategy to gain the functionality a business needs quickly and in a cost-effective manner.
+A turnkey solution is a lightweight digital strategy to gain the functionality a business needs quickly and in a cost-effective manner.
 However, before opting for a turnkey solution:

-- Study the processes that will change.
-Does this solution demonstrate scalability, or will it need to be replaced if a business grows or shrinks?
+- Study the processes that will change: Does this solution demonstrate scalability, or will it need to be replaced if a business grows or shrinks?

-Is a Turnkey Solution the Best?
+Is a Turnkey Solution the Best Option?